 However, the drive to the propeller is much longer, the purpose of which is to set the propeller much closer to the surface of the water so it avoids potential hazards.

-This design allows the prop to bounce off unseen underwater hazards such as tree stumps, rocks, heavy vegetation and logs etc meaning mud motors can propel a flat bottom boat in what was once considered the most hazardous of waterways.
+This design allows the prop to bounce off unseen underwater hazards such as tree stumps, rocks, heavy vegetation and logs etc.

-Pros of using a mud motor
+Advantages of using a mud motor

 - Good for swamp and marsh environments